Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 - **Spirit of the Elephant**

-    While :fontawesome-solid-hand-fist:**Raging**, you can add your Constitution modifier to Strength and Dexterity Saving Throw against effect that you can see.
+    While :fontawesome-solid-hand-fist:**Raging**, you can add your Constitution modifier to Strength and Dexterity :d20-save: **Saving Throw** against effect that you can see.

 - **Moving Fortress**